A complete list of things to do in Mostar whether you are just coming on a day trip or staying in Mostar for a few days.

 Is Mostar Worth Visiting?

 Mostar is not only worth visiting, but it is also a must-see!
-This beautiful, somehow romantic town located in the Herzegovina region is worth exploring for its iconic Old Bridge and Bazaar, but also for its stunning surroundings and plethora of things to do in and around Mostar.
+This beautiful, somehow romantic town located in the Herzegovina region is worth exploring for its iconic Old Bridge and Bazaar, but also for its stunning surroundings and plethora of things to do in Mostar as well as great day trips.

 Mostar is my favourite town in the whole of Bosnia and Herzegovina.